unbalancedparentheses/gut/README.md

 #CAUTION

 Erlang 17 or superior is needed.
 HOWEVER due to an SSL bug in 17.3, 17.3 is not supported.
-Please update to 17.4 or downgrade to a previous 17 version.
+Please update to 17.3 rev2 from [erlang solutions](https://www.erlang-solutions.com/downloads/download-erlang-otp) or downgrade to a previous 17 version.

 #roadmap
 - Present - v0.8: Basic functionality